robertodoering/harpy/README.md

 ### Development / Setup

-Harpy is being released in the Play Store for Android, therefore only Android devices are used for testing the builds.
+harpy is being released in the Play Store for Android, therefore only Android devices are used for testing the builds.

 Run the build runner once after cloning the project